 Tonya Kappes, who lives in the US, is an indie author.
 She has recently self-published the first in a new series of ebooks called 'A Charming Crime'.

-You are an indie author.
-Why did you choose that route?
+author.
+Why did you choose that

+(I’ve read it can take up to three years).
 I’m a little different than the average.
 My first book hit Amazon’s movers and shakers list in under three months.
 I sold 52k books in three months which includes 5k print copies.
 With that said, I went without sleep and marketed until my eyes were popping out of my head!
 All of my novels have become best sellers within the first eight hours of release.
 But I contribute that to my marketing and promoting plans.

 Everyone continually asks me about how I did it, so I wrote a non-fiction book, The Tricked Out Toolbox ~ Marketing and Promoting Tools Every Writer Needs that has every tip and trick I use to market every single one of my books.